philippmayrth/IISProcessInt/README.md

 ### Hypothesis B10: The kitchen is overloaded with work
-Assumption: The kitchen is overloaded if not all Pizza orders are being finished
+Assumption: The kitchen is overloaded if not all Pizza orders are being finished.

 ### Hypothesis B20: The ingredients for ordered Pizzas are not available

-### Hypothesis B30: The service is bad (either incompetent or rude)
+### ❓ Hypothesis B30: The service is bad (either incompetent or rude)
+Unaware of how the event log would help to test this hypothesis.
+Maybe testing out the service "undercover" would be a suitable test.

 ### ⛔️ Hypothesis B40: Customers receive the wrong Pizza